Student Guide to Getting Started with VIU Technology

 - For computer lab location and availability visit here: Computer Labs

 - The Library Commons features over 60 computer workstations.
 In the library commons, there are three Media stations, two Video Editing suites, and three accessibility stations (with Kurzweil, ZoomText, and Merlin installed) that may be booked online by VIU students and employees.
-Go to the Library homepage for booking these computers: http://www.viu.ca/library/index.asp
+Book these computers through the VIU Library website.

 To print, students will need to add money to their Pay-Print account.
 Printing costs 10¢ per side for black and white and 50¢ per side for colour.

-All VIU students have 200 MB of free private cloud storage that's accessible from any campus computer.
+All VIU students have 2 GB of free private cloud storage that's accessible from any campus computer.
 It is very important when logged on to a campus computer, that you use this storage space.
 Do NOT save your files on your Desktop or in your My Documents folder.

 Your U Drive can be found, once you have logged onto a VIU computer, click on the Windows "Start" button, found on the bottom left corner, and click on "Computer", found on the right side of the menu.
 You should see your U Drive, double click to open it, you can drag and drop, copy and paste files, or save documents directly.